 In terms of capacity building within factories, LABS trains staff members and key safety personnel to build up their skills around flagging safety issues, evacuation, and create additional awareness around structural, electrical, and fire safety proficiency.

-Workers should be able to raise their concerns on unsafe working conditions.
+Workers should be able to raise their concerns about unsafe working conditions.
 LABS recognizes this and aims to enable an environment to speak out.
-Therefore we have launched a helpline in Vietnam and India for the factories associated with the program in both countries.
-The helpline provides an opportunity to directly report issues related to fire, electrical and structural safety issues in their workplace.
+Therefore we have launched Toll toll-free Helpline (in Vietnam, India and Cambodia) and the LABS-Chat platform (in Vietnam, India, Cambodia and Indonesia) for the factories associated with the program.
+These platforms provide an opportunity to directly report issues related to fire, electrical and structural safety issues in their workplace.